artemave/vjs/README.md

 - auto generate and keep up to date `tags` file
 - list Express routes

-For test related stuff I have a dedicated [plugin](https://github.com/artemave/vigun).
+For test related stuff I am usgin a dedicated [plugin](https://github.com/artemave/vigun).

 Note: most of the above will likely fail if you use experimental babel features.